7 Non-Obvious Ways To Save on a Kitchen Remodel

 You don’t have to give up on that kitchen renovation just yet.
 I’ve got seven not-so-obvious ways you can save some money on your remodel without sacrificing what you want, and there’s no DIY involved.

-I just priced one and found the same exact brand name handle that costs $7.74 at a big box store compared to $3.50 on eBay.
+At the time of this writing, I found the same exact brand-name handle that costs $7.74 at a big box store on eBay for $3.50.
 The seller had over 13,000 sales and 100% feedback.
-You might even be able to get this cheaper if you’re buying in bulk, and it’s not unusual to buy between 30-50 handles for a new kitchen.
+You might even be able to get this cheaper if you’re buying in bulk, and it’s not unusual to buy between 30 and 50 handles for a new kitchen.
+(Editor’s note: I bought new cabinet and drawer hardware for all of my bathrooms on Amazon — the Amazon Basics brand — and paid about a dollar per piece.)

 If you want to save even more money, try searching for the size and finish you want and don’t get stuck on a particular brand.
 You’ll often find the same hardware in unlabeled bags for even less money.